• All-time RBI leaders

 Because RBIs became an official Major League statistic in 1920, Elias' tally begins at that date.
 Due to the uncertain nature of record keeping in the early part of the 20th century, some discrepancies may exist between the stats provided today by different historical data providers.

 MLB.com utilizes different statistics than Elias.
-By MLB.com's count, Pujols sits in 13th, also behind Cap Anson and Ty Cobb, whose RBIs were not official at the time and have been excluded by Elias.
+By MLB.com's count, Pujols sits tied for 13th, also behind Cap Anson and Ty Cobb, whose RBIs were not official at the time and have been excluded by Elias.

-Kaelen Jones is a reporter for MLB.com based in Los Angeles.
+Maria Guardado covers the Angels for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.